 Sustainable Tourism & Big Five

-Big Five has a sustainable vision that lies at the very roots of the company; roots that have only grown deeper and stronger with time.
-It is a continuation and evolution of our commitment to responsible travel that harks back to the beginnings of Big Five in Nairobi, Kenya.
-The founder and CEO, Mahen Sanghrajka, had a dream to share his Africa with small groups of like-minded travelers.
-Early on, he became part of a group of tour operators who established a code of ethics for safaris that included prohibiting smoking while on safaris and forbidding guides and drivers to harass wildlife.
-Today those ideas seems obvious, however, in early 1970s in East Africa, they were not.
+Big Five was founded on a vision of exploring our planet in responsible and enjoyable ways, and that still remains at the core of our small and purposeful travel company.
+This continuation of our commitment to providing great travel experiences with meaning harks back to the very beginnings of Big Five in Nairobi, Kenya.
+The founder and CEO, Mahen Sanghrajka, had a dream to share the Africa that he loved with small groups of like-minded travelers.
+Early on, he became part of a group of tour operators who established a code of ethics for wildlife safaris that included things like prohibiting smoking in national parks, and training guides to respect wildlife in its natural setting, such as not driving vehicles very close to animals to avoid disturbing them.
+Today those ideas may seem obvious, but in the early 1970s, they were not.

 March: Supporting Cultural Heritage